alteroo/plonevhost/README.md

+This is based on jwilder/nginx-proxy.
-nginx-proxy sets up a container running nginx and [docker-gen][1].  docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.
+It sets up a container running nginx and [docker-gen][1].  docker-gen generates reverse proxy configs for nginx and reloads nginx when containers are started and stopped.

 See [Automated Nginx Reverse Proxy for Docker][2] for why you might want to use this.